ARRANGEMENT ESTABLISHING AN ALLIANCE

 This Arrangement may commence upon signature by both Participants.
-This arrangement may continue for (2) years from the date of signing.
-A Participant should endeavor to provide thirty (30) days advanced written notice of Its Intent to discontinue the Arrangement.
+This Arrangement may continue for two (2) years from the date of signing.
+A Participant should endeavor to provide thirty (30) days advanced written notice of its intent to discontinue the Arrangement.
 This Arrangement may be modified in writing at any time by mutual consent of the Participants.

-Signed at Detroit, Michigan, in duplicate, this 31st of August 2015, in the Spanish and English languages.
+Signed at Detroit, Michigan, in duplicate, this 26th day of October, 2017, in the English and Spanish languages.

 FOR THE U.S. DEPARTMENT OF LABOR'S OCCUPATIONAL SAFETY